Sober Living: Halt Startup Stress & Maintain A Healthy Recovery

 2- The Ire of the fast-paced business world

-When you sense your emotions rising, its best to take a time out and breathe.
-When feeling well, practice sitting quietly.
+When you sense your emotions rising, its best to take a time out and breathe, when feeling well, practice sitting quietly.
 Learn your body’s natural rhythms.
 Having an understanding of the pace you want your body to return to is vital for proper anger management.

-If you find it difficult to get yourself to take a timeout, walk away, and balance your energies practice with a recovery coach, sponsor, or resident from the sober living home you reside in.
+If you find it challenging to get yourself to take a timeout, walk away, and balance your energies practice with a recovery coach, sponsor, or resident from the sober living home you reside in.
 Take time learning how your body reacts to specific emotions, frustrations, irritations, and happiness.
 The more you understand your body, the easier it will become to step out of a situation and take a timeout when necessary.

 3- Loneliness: Connect with sober support, family, and loved ones.